Data-Driven Invariant Learning for Probabilistic Programs: Introduction

 \paragraph*{Reasoning about Expectations.} One of the earliest methods for reasoning about probabilistic programs is through \emph{expectations}.
 Originally proposed by Kozen~\cite{Kozen:1985}, expectations generalize standard, binary assertions to quantitative, real-valued functions on program states.
 Morgan and McIver further developed this idea into a powerful framework for reasoning about probabilistic imperative programs, called the \emph{weakest pre-expectation calculus}~\cite{Morgan:1996,McIver:2005}.

-Concretely, Morgan and McIver defined an operator on expectations called the \emph{weakest pre-expectation} ($\weakp$), which takes an expectation $E$ and a program $P$ and produces an expectation $E'$ such that $E'(\sigma)$ is the expected value of $E$ in the output distribution $\denot{P}_\sigma$.
+Concretely, Morgan and McIver defined an operator called the \emph{weakest pre-expectation} ($\weakp$), which takes an expectation $E$ and a program $P$ and produces an expectation $E'$ such that $E'(\sigma)$ is the expected value of $E$ in the output distribution $\denot{P}_\sigma$.
 In this way, the $\weakp$ operator can be viewed as a generalization of Dijkstra's weakest pre-conditions calculus~\cite{dijkstra-wp} to probabilistic programs.
 For verification purposes, the $\weakp$ operator has two key strengths.
-First, it enables reasoning about probabilities and expected values in the output of a probabilistic program.
-Second, when $P$ is a loop-free program, it is possible to transform $\weakp(P, E)$ into a form that does not mention the program $P$ via simple, mechanical manipulations, essentially allowing the effect of the program to be applied by syntactically transforming the expectation $E$.
+First, it enables reasoning about probabilities and expected values.
+Second, when $P$ is a loop-free program, it is possible to transform $\weakp(P, E)$ into a form that does not mention the program $P$ via simple, mechanical manipulations, essentially analyzing the effect of the program on the expectation through syntactically transforming $E$.

 However, there is a caveat: the $\weakp$ of a loop is defined as a least fixed point, and it is generally difficult to simplify this quantity into a more tractable form.
-Fortunately, the $\weakp$ operator satisfies a \emph{loop rule} that can simplify reasoning about loops: if we can find an expectation $I$ satisfying an \emph{invariant} condition, then the $\weakp$ of a loop can be easily bounded.
-The invariant condition can be checked by analyzing just the body of the loop, rather than the entire loop.
-Thus, finding invariants is one of the primary obstacles towards automated reasoning about probabilistic programs.
+Fortunately, the $\weakp$ operator satisfies a \emph{loop rule} that simplifies reasoning about loops: if we can find an expectation $I$ satisfying an \emph{invariant} condition \fix{and some additional conditions}, then we can easily bound the $\weakp$ of a loop.
+Checking the invariant condition involves analyzing just the body of the loop, rather than the entire loop.
+Thus, finding invariants is an important obstacle towards automated reasoning about probabilistic programs.

-\paragraph*{Discovering Invariants.} Two recent works have considered how to automatically infer invariant expectations for probabilistic loops.
+\paragraph*{Discovering Invariants.} Two prior works have considered how to automatically infer invariant expectations for probabilistic loops.
 The first is \textsc{Prinsys}~\cite{DBLP:conf/qest/GretzKM13}.
 Using a template with one hole, \textsc{Prinsys} produces a first-order logical formula describing possible substitutions satisfying the invariant condition.
-While effective for their benchmark programs, the reliance on a template of a particular form is limiting; furthermore, the user must manually solve a system of logical formulas to produce the invariant.
+While effective for their benchmark programs, the method's reliance on templates is limiting; furthermore, the user must manually solve a system of logical formulas to find the invariant.